 Protect Your Computer From Viruses, Hackers, and Spies

 A firewall is a software program or piece of hardware that blocks hackers from entering and using your computer.
-Hackers search the Internet the way some telemarketers automatically dial random phone numbers.
+Hackers search the internet the way some telemarketers automatically dial random phone numbers.
 They send out pings (calls) to thousands of computers and wait for responses.
 Firewalls prevent your computer from responding to these random calls.
 A firewall blocks communications to and from sources you don't permit.
-This is especially important if you have a high-speed Internet connection, like DSL or cable.
+This is especially important if you have a high-speed internet connection, like DSL or cable.

 Some operating systems have built-in firewalls that may be shipped in the "off" mode.
 Be sure to turn your firewall on.
 To be effective, your firewall must be set up properly and updated regularly.
 Check your online "Help" feature for specific instructions.

-Be careful if you share files
+Be careful what you share

 Parents, take control